 The two men begin the ride home.
-On their way, they come across a young man who has apparently been ambushed and his horse stolen.
+On their way, they come across a young man, Bill, who has been ambushed and his horse stolen.
 It appears that the young man is deaf, and neither rider can communicate with him.
 At Walter’s behest, the two take the young man in hand and set off for the town of White Rock.
 There, Bill can see a doctor and be looked after by a spinster who knows sign language and has a deaf daughter.

 Currently in first draft, adapting from my own screenplay draft, looking at publishing in 2021.